lucas-alves-souza/notes-ML-and-DS-with-Python/README.md

-Notebooks of the course: Machine Learning and Data Science with Python from A to Z, by Jones Granatyr from IA Expert Academy.
-Informations available in Portuguese can be given in:
+My notebooks from the course: Machine Learning and Data Science with Python from A to Z, by Jones Granatyr from IA Expert Academy.
+Informations about the course (available in Portuguese) are given in:

 https://www.udemy.com/course/machine-learning-e-data-science-com-python-y/